Multiple Sclerosis (MS)

 Medications that increase the risk of PML include the following (in descending order of risk):

-If any of these medications are used, consultation with a neurologist with training in MS is highly recommended.
-Before these medications are started, blood tests should be done to check for antibodies to JC virus (JCV), which causes PML.
-Based on the results, the following is done:
+Consultation with a neurologist with training in MS is highly recommended before using any of these medications.
+Prior to starting disease-modifying therapies, blood tests should be done to check for antibodies to JC virus (Jakob-Creutzfeldt virus, JCV), which causes PML.
+Based on the results, one of the following is done:

 • If results are positive, patients should be counseled about the risk of PML.

-• If results are negative, antibody tests should be done every 6 months as long as any of these medications is used because seroconversion is common.
+• If results are negative, antibody tests should be done every 6 months as long as any of these medications is used; seroconversion is common.

-• If test results become positive, patients should be counseled again about the risk, and clinicians should consider switching to a medication without this risk.
+• If test results become positive, patients should be counseled again about the risk, and clinicians should consider switching to a medication without PML risk.

 If the high-risk medication is continued, MRI of the brain should be done about every 6 months.